WHO WE ARE

 His extensive expertise includes botany and entomology, with a special focus in forest species and forest planting in mangroves.
 He has also been instrumental in the development and establishment of the Environmental Education Centre, and developing environmental community-based programmes.
 Mr. Shanmugaraj has led the Kelab Pencinta Alam since 1991, which has a membership of 20,000 from 400 schools.

-Originally from Canada, Dr. Chris R. Shepherd is the Regional Director of TRAFFIC in Southeast Asia and has called Malaysia his home for two decades.
+Originally from Canada, Chris R. Shepherd is the Regional Director of Southeast Asia for TRAFFIC and has called Malaysia his home for two decades.
 He has a PhD from Oxford Brookes University, and is impassioned about saving the region’s wildlife from the ever-increasing threat of illegal wildlife trade.

 He helms a team that studies the dynamics of the illegal wildlife trade chain on a variety of species groups, with the aim of supporting more effective wildlife protection policy and practices.
 He is Chair of the IUCN-SSC Bear Specialist Group’s Trade Expert Team, Vice Chair on Trade of the IUCN - SSC Pangolin Specialist Group, and also member of the Cat Specialist Group.

-Dr. Melvin Gumal has a PhD on bat ecology from University of Cambridge and has been involved in conservation in Malaysia since 1988.
+Dr. Melvin Gumal is the Director of WCS-Malaysia Program.
+Armed with a PhD on bat ecology from University of Cambridge, he has been involved in conservation in Malaysia since 1988.
 His initial engagement included working with indigenous communities to create protected areas for Orangutans, for which he won the Whitley Award, a prestigious international nature conservation prize.